BlackZ/informatiCup/README.txt

 For the gui version type:
  $ python run_isySUR.py gui

+When just tiping
+ $ python run_isySUR.py
+the gui version as default is used.

 For more information about optional and required parameters (cli/gui, inPath, outPath) check the help parameter (-h) or the manual.